Nov 27th 2018 4:11pm

 As we are beginning to approach the festive season and mental health awareness being more publicized and help being more available than ever.
 It is important to acknowledge some of the statistics that are dominant within our own industry:

 If you are struggling with a mental health issue there are many ways you can find help.
-Your GP will be able to make an initial diagnosis and point you in the right direction for further treatment.
 There are charities and third-party organisations that offer free help and listening services such as the Samaritans and SANEline.
 However, if you are more open about talking about how you are feeling, always talk to friends & family as they will know you better than anyone.
 Another route could be co-workers or your employer as they’ll be able to relate work-wise with your issues.

 Whichever options you choose, the first step is to just talk about it.